ONENWON INC. Hole In One Insurance – Terms & Conditions

-The Dominion may use your personal information to conduct a satisfaction survey following a claim, to ensure we meet our high standards of customer service.
+Travelers may use your personal information to conduct a satisfaction survey following a claim, to ensure we meet our high standards of customer service.

-The Dominion is required by various provincial statutes to provide information regarding automobile applications, claims and premiums to provincial insurance regulators or to an appointed statistical agency.
+Travelers is required by various provincial statutes to provide information regarding automobile applications, claims and premiums to provincial insurance regulators or to an appointed statistical agency.
 Such data is used by regulators to conduct statistical studies and research.
 This provides regulators with a better understanding of consumers’ experiences with insurance.

-The Dominion never sells personal information, or other information relating to you, to any organization, including charities or direct marketing groups.
+Travelers never sells personal information, or other information relating to you, to any organization, including charities or direct marketing groups.

 A. Implied Consent

 Consent to collect, use or disclose personal information can be implied or express.
 Implied consent is inferred from the circumstances, including the relationship between the parties and the nature of the interaction.
 For example, when you contact an insurance broker to obtain automobile or property coverage, it is reasonable for the broker to presume your implied consent to share personal information with the insurer so that together they can assess and meet your insurance needs.
 Similarly, it is reasonable for the insurer to presume your implied consent to disclose your personal information to your broker, in order to assess your application or administer your insurance policy.